Umuzi-org/ACN-syllabus/content/projects/oop/animals/part1/_index.md

 # ["Bark", "Meow", "Bark"]
 ```

-Add some functionality to `adoptPet` so that the error/exception, `Cannot adopt the same pet twice!`, gets raised/thrown if you try to adopt the same pet twice.
+Add some functionality to `adoptPet` so that an error/exception, gets raised/thrown if you try to adopt the same pet twice.
+Make sure that the error has a useful message!

 For example,